nodejs/node/doc/api/readline.markdown

 Readies readline for input from the user, putting the current `setPrompt` options on a new line, giving the user a new spot to write.

-This will also resume the `in` stream used with `createInterface` if it has been paused.
+This will also resume the `input` stream used with `createInterface` if it has been paused.

 ### rl.question(query, callback)

 Prepends the prompt with `query` and invokes `callback` with the user's response.
 Displays the query to the user, and then invokes `callback` with the user's response after it has been typed.

-This will also resume the `in` stream used with `createInterface` if it has been paused.
+This will also resume the `input` stream used with `createInterface` if it has been paused.

 Example usage: